 While the use certificate types like UERs is sanctioned by the German Environmental Agency (Bundesumweltamt) and allows certain industries to fulfill parts of their compliance quota, this does not speak for higher quality.
 Even government agencies themselves continue to invest in outdated compliance schemes to compensate for their own emissions because of the supposed security they offer.

-Voluntary markets, while unregulated and also risky, tend to allow for more frequent innovation.
+The voluntary carbon market, while unregulated and also risky, tends to allow for more frequent innovation.
 While far from perfect, they offer room for newer, often more permanent technologies in the form of carbon dioxide removal (CDR) certificates.
 The inclusion of permanent CDR in compliance schemes like the EU-ETS has long been on the policy agenda but progress is slow.
 A recent first step was the introduction of the Carbon Removal Certification Framework, that starts to define requirements but falls short of actually allowing removals to be used by companies in compliance schemes.
 Speed is of the essence: Every year that passes without a strong backing, significant investment is funneled into less effective climate mitigation measures due to outdated government incentives.

 How to avoid pitfalls in carbon credit procurement?